 Nectarine and rosemary bread, doesn’t seem to work but works.

 Nectarine and rosemary bread.

 - 2 teaspoon sea salt

 - Put the flour, the yeast, and salt into a big bowl and stir with a wooden spoon until the ingredients are well combined.

 - Add in half of the water, using one hand, working it into the flour.
 Then add the rest of the water a little at a time, and keep working it in with one hand, until the the mixture becomes a slightly sticky dough.
 If it feels too sticky, add a little more flour.
 If the dough is not moist and soft, add a little more warm water.

 - Turn the dough out onto a lightly floured countertop.
 Dust it a little, and knead it for a few minutes.
 The dough should remain a bit sticky, so don't dust it too much.
 This is the time to add seeds and/or herbs or both to the dough.

-- Shape the dough into a ball, and put it back into the bowl.
+- Shape the dough into a ball and put it back into the bowl.
 Cover with plastic wrap or a moist, clean kitchen towel, and put it in a warm place.
 (Not too warm – not on top of a radiator or in the sun.
-If the temperature in my house is cool, I use a folded table cloth over the plastic wrap – like a blanket – to keep the dough warm, something my mom used to do.)
-Let it rise until it doubles in size – about 2 hours.
+If your place is cold, cover the bowl with a folded table cloth (over the plastic wrap) – like a blanket – it keeps the dough warm.
+Let it rise until it doubles its size – about 1 - 2 hours.

-- Place on a rack to cool down completely before you slice it.
+- Let it cool completely on a cooling rack before you slice it.